 Mr Shane Cloete - Director of Sport

-PHYSICAL EDUCATION & GAMES
+PHYSICAL EDUCATION (PE)

-Games lessons are timetabled as double lessons to provide pupils with experiences of the termly team sports played at Clifton High School.
-Lessons are split into development and performance groups to support those pupils who wish to progress into a competitive School sport pathway.
-Children travel off-site to Coombe Dingle to take advantage of their professional pitches and tracks.
-Sports follow a termly rotation:
+Children continue structured Games Lessons in the Junior School that are timetabled as double lessons to provide pupils with experiences of the termly team sports played at Clifton High School.
+Split into development and performance groups, children are supported should they wish to progress into a competitive sport pathway.

 - Autumn Term - Rugby and Hockey